Alexandria, Virginia Therapists

 Mental Health Resources in Alexandria, Virginia

 There are about 261 mental health professionals for every 100,000 people in Atlanta.
-This is actually a healthy ratio.
+This is a healthy ratio.
 The problem is that people don’t have time to shop around for a mental health professional.
 If they had a place to get information quickly, they would be more likely to seek the mental health treatment they need.